It takes 20 years to build a reputation and five minutes to ruin it. If you think about that, you’ll do things differently — Warren Buffett

 - The quality of your output (Do you deliver excellent work or low-effort work?)

 Answering these will help you understand if you are showing up the way you desire to.
-“Life is not fair” is a statement we hear from time to time, however, allow me to present to you a different perspective.
 What you put out, you will receive.
 It’s more or less like a boomerang.
 Cause and Effect.
 If you are putting out low-effort energy into yourself and into your work ethic it’s only inevitable that you will receive almost no reward for that.
-If you are not showing up in your workplace in the way that will get you to the point you desire yourself to be at, why do you think it will miraculously happen for you?

-See you next week, Monday!
+See you next week, Tuesday!